ElmoreV/TaskPlanner_javareact/Erger.md

 - :green_heart: Dragging a task (in planned list) below the entire list, should put it at the bottom. - 1m
 - Inability to add comments to a (repeating) task - 1m
 	+ Missing information: what time range has been checked
+- Cannot spawn another task from a task completed in the weekly/planned list (completing the task made another todo) - 1m
+- No possibility to create a new task in the planned list - 1m
+	+ Spontaneous ideas that should be categorized later

 ## Import/export